Negeri Sembilan FC: Razman al-Qadri era (2018–2025)

 On September 10, 2018 Tunku Syed Razman Tunku Syed Idrus Al-Qadri was elected as the new president of the Negeri Sembilan Football Association (PBNS) for the period of 2018–2021.
-On October 20, 2020, the club officially made its privatisation as Negeri Sembilan Football Club.
+On 20 October 2020, the club officially made its privatisation as Negeri Sembilan Football Club.
 The club has been registered under a private limited company named Negeri Sembilan Football Club Sdn.
 Bhd.
 (Negeri Sembilan Football Club Pvt.
 Ltd.).
 The club became a subsidiary of the Negeri Sembilan Football Association (PBNS).

 In 2024, Faliq Firdaus was appointed as the new chief executive officer of Negeri Sembilan, becoming the youngest CEO in the Malaysia Super League history.

+On 31 July 2026, Aminuddin Harun resigned as chairman of Negeri Sembilan FC after serving in the position since June 2025.
+His resignation was accepted by the club, with Tunku Syed Razman Tunku Syed Idrus Al-Qadri appointed as acting chairman.

-Aminuddin Harun era (2025–present)
+Aminuddin Harun era (2025–2026)

 On 12 June 2025, Negeri Sembilan appointed YAB Dato’ Seri Utama Hj Aminuddin bin Harun, the First Minister of Negeri Sembilan, as the club’s new chairman.
 The announcement was made by YTM Tunku Syed Razman, the Tunku Besar of Tampin and President of the Negeri Sembilan Football Association (PBNS).
 The appointment reflects a strategic effort to strengthen football governance in the state, with PBNS focusing on grassroots development while Negeri Sembilan operates as a competitive professional entity.
 Dato’ Seri Aminuddin expressed his commitment to revitalising Negeri Sembilan and uniting the community through football.

-On 13 June 2025, Negeri Sembilan FC appointed Mohd Nidzam Jamil as the head coach of their Malaysia Super League team for the 2025–26 season.
+On 13 June 2025, Negeri Sembilan appointed Mohd Nidzam Jamil as the head coach of their Malaysia Super League team for the 2025–26 season.
 The appointment was officially announced by the club's chairman, YAB Dato’ Seri Aminuddin bin Harun, as part of NSFC's long-term strategic plan to build a more competitive and sustainable team.

-Club licensing regulations

-Negeri Sembilan FC was granted the National License for the 2025–26 season by the First Instance Body (FIB) of the Malaysian Football League (MFL), as part of the FAM Club Licensing process.
-The license approval confirms that the club has met the minimum criteria required under the national licensing regulations, including areas such as sporting standards, infrastructure, administrative and personnel qualifications, legal compliance, and financial stability.
-Possession of the National License permits the club to participate in the 2025–26 Malaysia Super League, the top tier of professional football in Malaysia, as well as all other competitions and cup tournaments organised by the Malaysian Football League.

-Development squads

-U-20 squad

-Currently plays in the President Cup tournament for 2025–26.